fl0rma/pixelcraft/README.md

 2. **Cartoon Effect**: The uploaded image is processed to create a cartoon effect using edge detection, color quantization, and bilateral filtering.

-3. **Pattern Processing**: Users can choose between "lego" and "thread" patterns.
+3. **Pattern Processing**: Users can choose between "lego" and "cross-stitch" patterns.
 The pixelated image is further processed based on the selected pattern type.

 4. **Legend Generation**: A legend is generated that shows the colors used in the pattern and their corresponding symbols.

 5. **Display**: The processed image and color legend are displayed on the web page.

+## Deployment

+App was deployed using pythonanywhere.com

 ## Customization